 However, this narrow definition is a far cry from the relevance and timeliness that real-time marketing is all about.
 To be successful, the first step is to understand what real-time marketing actually is: systematically responding to customers in the moment based on an ability to know who the customer is, what they need right now and how they’re interacting with a brand through any channel.

-According to Deloitte, the use of data and technology to identify brief opportunities to put the right message in front of the right customer at the right time is one of the top six trends that will define the marketing landscape in 2016.
+According to Deloitte, the use of data and technology to identify brief opportunities to put the right message in front of the right customer at the right time is one of the top six trends that will define the marketing landscape.

 It makes sense, too.
 Today’s consumers don’t want to be put in a box.
 They are accustomed to doing things in real time, using any device or channel, to find and get the things they want, when they want them.
 They taunt advertisers to keep up as they transition between devices and both online and offline channels, often in too little time for cookie-dependent marketers to serve them a meaningful ad.